mwilliamson/whack/README.md

 A package source describes how to go from nothing to an installed instance of a given program.
 The output directory containing the installed program is referred to as a package.

+The below gives a fairly thorough description of how a package is built, but it will probably more sense once you take a look at a concrete example.
+The [nginx source package](https://github.com/mwilliamson/whack-package-nginx) is a good example since it's relatively straightforward.

 There are normally at least three files in each package source:

 * `whack/whack.json`: a JSON file describing the package source